silnrsi/pysilfont/README.md

 Please read the main [documentation](docs/docs.md) is in the docs folder for more details.
 Within there is a list of [scripts](docs/scripts.md).

-# NOTICE - scripts renamed
+# NOTICE - Python 2 support to be withdrawn

-Changes committed on 19th Jun 2017 included renaming all installed scripts to a new standard.
+Pysilfont now works with Python 2 & 3.
+Full support for Python 2 will be withdrawn shortly.

 ## Installation

-Pysilfont requires Python version 2.7.x and python-setuptools.
-Some scripts also need Fontforge, FontTools or odtpy.
+Pysilfont requires Python (version 2.7.x or 3.6+) and python-setuptools.
+Some scripts also need other libraries.

 _Note: We are experiencing issues with upgrades to existing installations and with uninstalling, so these notes are under review._